SCLOrkHub/SCLOrkSynths/README.md

 2019 contributors:

-Meha Gupta @mehagupta
+Meha Gupta @mehagupta - initial gathering and upload of SynthDefs from mailing lists and public forums

-Josh Mitchell @joshmit
+Josh Mitchell @joshmit - standardizing coding conventions, rewriting SynthDefs to clarify or improve parts of them, adding new original SynthDefs

-Bruno Ruviaro @brunoruviaro
+Bruno Ruviaro @brunoruviaro - team director, final review of every update, GUI creation, adding new original SynthDefs

 ## Some conventions